 When people discuss angelfish, they are primarily talking about freshwater angelfish.
 These are subdivided into three types, namely: P. Scalare, Altum, and Leopoldi.
 Whenever breeding between angelfish types happens, it usually occurs between these three subdivisions of fish, or between the breeds within each branch.

 In order to breed different types of angels, you must first house them in the same tank.
 This is why people don’t mate freshwater and saltwater angels.
 The conditions they require in their tanks vary too drastically.

-But the Scalare, Altum, and Leopoldi subdivisions of angels require roughly the same water conditions to survive (including the pH and temperature).
+But the Scalare, Altum, and Leopoldi subdivisions of Angels require roughly the same water conditions to survive (including the pH and temperature).
 In fact, they share several characteristics, with one of the most significant differences between them being their facial attributes.
-Hence, all you have to do is introducing these subtypes to the same tank.
+Hence, all you have to do is introduce these subtypes to the same tank.

 So breeding angels between these subdivisions shouldn’t present much of a problem.
 Of course, it should be noted that the P. Altum subdivision is a little challenging.
 These creatures require highly oxygenated water.
 It is also more challenging to deliver the right pH.

 But if you make an effort, you can create the conditions required to encourage breeding between Altum and the other subdivisions.
 However, some people believe that reproduction between Scalare and Altum will need one to inseminate the eggs because their spawning behavior varies artificially.